-John Iles (d. c.1692) married a woman named Elizabeth (c.1632-1715), and died about 1691 or 1692, based on his will, which was written on Oct.
+John Iles (d. c.1692) of Chalford, in the parish of Minchinhampton, Gloucestershire, is the earliest ancester of the Iles family for whom we have some evidence.
+The baptism records of his children indicate that he married a woman named Elizabeth (c.1632-1715), and his will, which was written on Oct.
 23, 1690, and proven on Nov.
-23, 1692 in Chalford.
+23, 1692 in Chalford, indicates that he died about 1691 or 1692, probably in Chalford.
 This will is available from the British National Archives, and identifies him as John Iles, Clothier of Chalford, Gloucestershire.
 It also mentions his wife Elizabeth by name.
 She died on May 1, 1715, presumably in Cheltenham, Gloucestershire, where at one time there was a memorial to her at the Church of St. Mary Cheltenham.
 Ralph Bigland's late 18th century transcription of her memorial identifies her as "Mrs. Elizabeth Iles, departed this life May 1, 1715, aged 83", and the burial register for the church informs us that she was a widow, and that she apparently was buried on the same day that she died.
 She also left a will, which was written in March 1713/14 in Cheltenham, and proven July 14, 1716 in Gloucestershire, where this will resides today in the county archives.
 The will of her husband mentions that he had a brother-in-law named Nathaniel Addams, which makes it possible that Adams was Elizabeth's maiden name.
 However, it is equally possible that Nathaniel Addams married either a sister of John Iles, or a sister of Elizabeth, which means Elizabeth's maiden name remains unknown.

 children - ILES